Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Do unpaid medical bills affect your credit?
+How can unpaid medical bills affect my credit?

 What if my insurance never paid my medical bill?